 I am passionate about technology but let me be clear: I love people- my family, the most.
-I’m a proud father of two, loving life in New Hampshire.
+I’m a proud father of three, loving life in New Hampshire.
 My philosophy is that technology is really something to harness in order to create more time in the world for the things that matter, whatever they are to you.
 I also believe that we still have a long, long way to go.
 The upside to this is that there’s TONS of value to still unlock in order to get there.
 Let’s find this value together.

 Or you can catch up with me at one of my speaking gigs, stay tuned for upcoming events.
 Here is a selection of past engagements:

 Another way to see what I’m doing these days is to check out V2 Strategic Advisors where I do business development for V2’s media and advertising consultancy.

 You can also see check out some of my side-projects including Foursquare Day, Portsmouth Foursquare and my been-off-the-air-for-a-while (but was once on Sirius Satellite radio) podcast about dog training.

 Still ready for more?
 Well, if you really want to get to know me, let’s have coffee or a beer sometime.
 But in the meantime let me share the origins of my journey into high-tech (starting with when I first started using a computer) and take you up to when I discovered the web (which lead quickly to my first job).
 After that you can check me out on LinkedIn for the rest of the story.